kingpin2k/HandlebarsHelper/README.md

 ## Installation

-Use Nuget to install, either search for `HandlebarsHelper` in the Package Manager UI or from the console `Install-Package HandlebarsHelper`
+Use Nuget to install, either search for `HandlebarsHelper` in the Package Manager UI or from the console `Install-Package HandlebarsHelper`.  https://www.nuget.org/packages/HandlebarsHelper/

 ## Quick Start Guide